alphanodes/additionals/docs/macros.rst

 Macros
 ======

-These wiki macros are available with Redmine Tweaks plugins.
+These wiki macros are available with Additionals.

 If a parameter is in brackets, this parameter is optional.